-Dr Ross Anthony is the Acting Head of the Centre for Chinese Studies.
+Dr Ross Anthony is the Interim Director of the Centre for Chinese Studies.
 Ross’s research focuses on Chinese politics both domestically and in its relationship with Africa.

 Within the African domain, Ross examines the relationship between Chinese economic investments in Africa and geo-political security concerns.
 The work examinees transnational infrastructure and resource linkages in eastern and southern Africa and, by extension, the adjacent maritime territories of the Indian Ocean and Antarctic region.
 He is also interested in the role the economy plays in determining political relations between China and Africa, recently fleshed out in a project focusing on the diplomacy of economic pragmatism in the triangular relationship between South Africa China and Taiwan.
 Within China, Ross continues to hold an interest in the area of his Ph.D. research, the Muslim region of Xinjiang, western China, in fields of ethnicity, nationalism urbanisation and China’s market shift.
 Ross is an advocate of building African-centred China expertise through teaching.
 He teaches on China-Africa related issues as well as on issues of Chinese politics, economy, culture and history.